camunda/camunda-docs-manual/content/update/minor/74-to-75/jboss.md

 # 4. Maintain Process Applications

-This section describes changes in behavior of API methods that your process applications may rely on.
+This section describes changes in the internal API of the engine.
+If you have implemented one of the APIs and replaced the default implementation then you have to adjust your custom implementation.
+Otherwise, you can skip this section.

 ## Incident Handler